-Spoor and Fisher Prize for Intellectual Property Law
+Spoor and Fisher Prize

 Spoor and Fisher, attorneys and patent attorneys, established a prize to be awarded to the student who has the highest average mark in the courses Intellectual Property Law A and Intellectual Property Law B (CML4503F and CML4504S).
 The value of the award is R500.